-Conscience vs. Consumerism: Skip the Supermarket and Support Local Food
+Conscience vs. Consumerism: Support Local Food

 When it comes to food, Sandor Katz —guru of the underground food movement, lifelong activist, and food lover—calls all you guerilla gardeners, you freaky foodies, you conscious consumers, you modern, forward-thinking politickers…to choose local over convenience when it comes to groceries.